 Conditions of the TSS Visa include:

 - Applicants will need to demonstrate at least two years of relevant work experience.
-Note that academic teaching and research undertaken by PhD students may be counted towards the work experience requirement.

 - Labour market testing is mandatory (with a few exceptions).

 - English language testing required unless exempt.
 Exemptions apply if the visa applicant holds a passport from an English speaking country or if they have completed at least 5 years of full-time study where all instruction was in English.

 - Police clearance certificates will be required for the visa applicant and their accompanying family members (over the age of 16) for every country they have lived in, for 12 months or more, in the past 10 years.